Haldrion/rcos-status-updates/fall_2018/week_07.md

 > Try to get this wired up to a relay so we can get a functional demo!

-> Test it on a actual door!
+> Test it on an actual door!
 We just got permission.

 > Improve security and implement feedback over BLE

-> Prepare for presentaion on Friday.
+> Prepare for presentation on Friday.

 > Work on Android App?